Skripthut/Skripthut/README.md

-This is the official Skripthut bot's repl/repository.
+This is the official Skripthut bot project.

 Code conventions will be posted later, as this isn't known yet.